Hushan-10/Auto-Adaptive-Fine-tuning-for-Jac-MTLLM-using-RPG-Game-Generation/README.md

 - In RPG mode, the **threshold** effectively means: *the model consistently produces correctly formatted outputs on randomly selected inputs*.

 ### Other tasks
-- For non-RPG tasks where format validation isn’t relevant(like summarization), the threshold is a **minimum number of data entries**.
+- For non-RPG tasks where format validation(like pattern validation) isn’t relevant(like summarization), the threshold is a **minimum number of data entries**.
 - This value is user-configurable via **environment variables**.
 We recommend at least **500** examples for meaningful results.
 - In the YouTube demo, we use **5** to keep the demonstration simple.